BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Measurements are collected per run effectively updating a cost function.
 Both the objective of the search and the cost function are entirely flexible, since this framework takes the form of OpenTuner, a modular Python library.

-In the @price2017analyzing paper, OpenCL kernels are optimised across 9 current GPUs, 5 Nvidia and 4 AMD devices, and 3 high-end Intel CPUs.
+In the Price and McIntosh-Smith [@price2017analyzing] paper, OpenCL kernels are optimised across 9 current GPUs, 5 Nvidia and 4 AMD devices, and 3 high-end Intel CPUs.
-The experiment was performed over 3 benchmarks, the Jacobi Iterative Method, a Bilateral Filtering algorithm and BUDE -- A general purpose molecular docking program.
+The experiment was performed over 3 benchmarks, the Jacobi Iterative Method, a Bilateral Filtering algorithm and BUDE [@mcintosh2015high] -- A general purpose molecular docking program.
 Presented results show the inefficiencies when auto-tuning for one target device and then execute this optimised program on the other systems.
 The usefulness of this multi-objective auto-tuning technique is demonstrated and shows that it is a useful tool to generate performance portable OpenCL kernels.
-Additionally, Price shows that over-optimisation hurts performance portability.
+Additionally, they show that over-optimisation hurts performance portability.

-Of the benchmarks presented in section \ref{sec:chapter2-benchmark-suites}, every application presented in the Rodinia Benchmark Suite requires a local workgroup to be passed.
+Of the benchmarks presented in Section \ref{sec:chapter2-benchmark-suites}, every application presented in the Rodinia Benchmark Suite requires a local workgroup to be passed.
 In the OpenDwarfs set of benchmarks 9 out of 14 allow for local workgroup tuning.
-Auto-tuning frameworks could be readily used with the Extended OpenDwarfs Benchmark Suite along with the other suites mentioned, however, since performance portability has been shown by others it is not the goal of this thesis and thus is left as future work.
+Auto-tuning frameworks could be readily used with the Extended OpenDwarfs Benchmark Suite along with the other suites mentioned, however, since performance portability has been shown by others it is not the goal of this thesis.

 ### Phase-Shifting

-A program phase is defined as a set of intervals (or slices in time) during execution that have similar behaviour.
+A program phase is defined as a set of intervals (or slices in time) during execution that have similar behaviour [@eeckhout2005exploiting].
 Therefore, the term phase-shifting refers to change of the execution of a program with temporal adjacency such that the program experiences time-varying effects.
 Sherwood et al. [@sherwood2003discovering] observe that common system design and optimisation focus heavily on the assume average system behaviour.
 They propose however instead programs should be modelled and optimised for phase-based program behaviour.